Wael-Showair/Sudoku/Readme.md

 Note: In either cases, an unresolved square is represeted by zero and users should not change the names of the keys.

 Afterwards, It is straight forward.
-Just build and run the corresponding Xcode Scheme.
+Just build and run the corresponding Xcode Scheme then press "Solve" button.
+The bottom bar that contains the numeric buttons is just for display, there is no related action with these buttons.

 ### 4. Contact Me ###